spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 You can automate the registration process by using registration tokens.
 This method requires providing the registration token in the user data.
 To complete the auto-registration process, it is mandatory to assign a project when creating a registration token.

-If a default project was selected for the registration token, that is the project the Edge host will be registered under.
+If you selected a default project for the registration token, that is the project the Edge host will be registered under.
 You can override the default project by providing a `project ID` in the user data.

 <br />